SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-12-windows-8-license-checker-tester-thingy.markdown

                  (if you are also using this for [AdDuplex](https://www.adduplex.com/) then be sure to add the correct namespace for the [AdDuplex](https://www.adduplex.com/) control)

-                And that is it.&nbsp; What is basically happening is that when you load the page it tests the Trial State and updates the flag accordingly, if the Trial state changes (by purchasing it) the local flag changes and the visibility is then updated in the control.
+                And that is it.
+What is basically happening is that when you load the page it tests the Trial State and updates the flag accordingly, if the Trial state changes (by purchasing it) the local flag changes and the visibility is then updated in the control.